r-craig73/haiku_checker/readme.md

 4. Be able to count vowels for each word.
 5. Be able to count vowels and consonants pairs.
 6. Be able to count double vowels as one syllable.
-7. Be able to count the number of times a word ends with 'e' (missing spec).
+7. Be able to count the number of times a word ends with 'e'.
 8. Be able to count the number of times a word ends with 'ia'.

 ### Possible sources for haiku and syllable detection